Why Memorizing Four Digits Is Easier Than You Think: NYT Explains

 Can practicing memorization of four-digit numbers improve overall memory?

-What is the cognitive load theory, and how does it relate to memorizing four digits?
+What is cognitive load theory, and how does it relate to four-digit memory?

-Cognitive load theory suggests our brain has a limited capacity for processing information.
-Four digits represent a manageable load, making them easier to encode, store, and retrieve.
+Cognitive load theory posits that the brain has limited processing capacity.
+Four-digit sequences present a manageable load, making them easy to encode, retain, and retrieve without overwhelming working memory.